pitter-patterz/final_pj/p3/readme.md

 + Transform the type of data via *change_format.py*.

-+ Download the pretrained VIT weights.
++ Run train.py to train your VIT.
+Remember to set the argument --data-path and --weights (if you have downloaded pretrained weights).

-+
++ Run predict.py to test the model on images from --img_path.